alicemunsal/dohex/DoHex2.md

 Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns are transformation mechanisms.

+> There are only two hard things in Computer Science: cache invalidation and naming things.
+> --Phil Karlton

 we can add lib if we need model or transformation sample app design, folder structure graphs and model code gap